Things to eat and drink

 A statewide tradition: beer-battered cod or perch with rye bread, coleslaw, and potatoes.

-🥩 Supper club classics
+🥩 Supper clubs

 Steak, prime rib, or chops served with nostalgic vibes and strong cocktails.

-🍔 Butter burger
+🍔 Butter burgers

 🌭 Brats